yufanghou/yufanghou.github.io/_pages/talks.md

 - Conference Panel: Argumentation Mining Research, LLMs and Beyond.
 The 1st International Conference on Robust Argumentation Machines, Bielefeld, June 6, 2024.
 - Empowering Scientific Discovery and Communication: Leveraging Computational Models to Decode Scholarly Documents.
 Invited talk at the 1st International Conference on Robust Argumentation Machines, Bielefeld, June 6, 2024.
 - Bridging Resolution: Advancements and Challenges in the Era of Large Language Models.
 Invited talk at the Workshop on Anaphora and Predictability, Pompeu Fabra University, 29 April, 2024.

+## 2023
 - The Past and Future of Argument Mining.
 Invited panel discussion at the 10th workshop on Argument Mining (co-located with EMNLP 2023), 7 December, 2023.
 - Building Computational Models to Understand Scholarly Documents for Supporting Scientific Knowledge Discovery and Communication.
 Invited talk at the Computational Linguistics Colloquium, Heidelberg University, 14 November, 2023.
 - Building Computational Models to Understand Scholarly Documents for Supporting Scientific Knowledge Discovery and Communication.
 Invited talk at the First IBM AI Research Masterclass Workshop in Trinity College Dublin, 18 October, 2023.
 - [Bridging Resolution: A Journey Towards Modelling Referential Discourse Entities](https://github.com/yufanghou/yufanghou.github.io/blob/master/files/Talk-Yufang_CODI_2023_v1.pdf).
 Invited talk at the 4th Workshop on Computational Approaches to Discourse, held in conjunction with ACL 2023, 13-14 July, 2023.
 - Scientific Research Trend Analysis and Veracity Assessment for Scientific Claims.
 Invited talk at the IBM Neuro-Symbolic AI Workshop, 23 January, 2023.

+## Before 2023
 - Building Computational Models to “Understand” (Process) Scholarly Documents.
 Dagstuhl Seminar 22432 - Towards a Unified Model of Scholarly Argumentation, 26 October, 2022.
 - Building Computational Models for Discourse Analysis, Knowledge Discovery, and Decision-making.
 Invited talk at the Dublin City University NLP Seminar, 26 September 2022.
 - Anaphora and Coreference Resolution.
 Invited tutorial at the LT Bridge Summer School, 31 May 2022.